matrix-org/matrix-spec-proposals/specification/43_push_cs_api.rst

   A dictionary of information for the pusher implementation itself.
-For HTTP pushers, this must contain a 'url' key which is a string of the URL that should be used to send notifications.
+For HTTP pushers, this must contain a 'url' key which is a string of the URL that should be used to send notifications. append
+  If this is set to boolean true, the Home Server should add another pusher with the given pushkey and App ID in addition to any others with different user IDs.
+Otherwise, the Home Server must remove any other pushers with the same App ID and pushkey for different users.
+The default is false.

 If the pusher was created successfully, a JSON dictionary is returned (which may be empty).